 From time to time we receive requests from Clubs and charities both at home and overseas to provide financial support for proposed Global Grant projects.
 These requests are recorded as Global Grant Opportunities in our database with links to the project details; we commend these projects to Clubs seeking service opportunities.
 Further advice is available from your Grants Team.

 For further information we encourage clubs in the district to read The Rotary Foundation Terms and Conditions and the District 1070 Foundation Club Manual and the excellent explanations of The New Grants Model on the Rotary International web site at www.rotary.org.
 Clubs wishing to apply for District Grants, whether for projects in their local communities or overseas, must complete a MoU and Proposal for their grant projects by the end of June each year.
-For more information on Rotary Foundation grants talk to the Grants Sub-committee Chairman (DGSC) Sally Searle or the District Rotary Foundation Chairman, Hugh Holden.
-Global grants have no set time scale, but as we have limited funds to support these grants, please ensure you talk to Hugh or Sally about your thoughts early on, and keep us updated as your plans progress.
+For more information on Rotary Foundation grants talk to the District Rotary Foundation Chairman/Grants Sub-committee Chairman (DGSC) Hugh Holden.
+Global grants have no set time scale, but as we have limited funds to support these grants, please ensure you talk to Hugh about your thoughts early on, and keep us updated as your plans progress and complete a D1070 Global Grant Proposal Form (this form does NOT form part of the formal TRF application but is put in place purely for D1070 purposes to ensure that an adequate sum of DDF is reserved to fund your project.

 We aim to:

-- Ensure clubs remain aware of the continuing need to support the eradication of polio, even though we will not set a specific fund raising target for each club.
+- Ensure clubs remain aware of the continuing need to support the eradication of polio, the club target is now $55 per Rotarian.

 - Undertake club visits and talks, to ensure Rotarians hear about the continuing progress, but also the remaining needs in the eradication of polio.